 - Texture.
-Yams tend to be starchy and dry, with more of a mild subtle taste when compared to the sweeter, creamier flesh of a sweet potato.
+Yams tend to be starchy and dry, with more of a mild taste compared to the sweeter, creamier flesh of a sweet potato.

 4 Sweet Potato Recipe Ideas

-- Healthy sweet potato “toast” recipe: A popular substitute for bread among the wellness set is thick slices of roasted sweet potato with various toppings.
-Toast the slices in a toaster or the oven until lightly browned, and top with everything from lemony mashed avocado and sliced radishes, to almond butter and chopped almonds, or even lox, red onion, and capers.
+- Healthy sweet potato “toast” recipe: A popular substitute for bread among the wellness set is a thick slice of roasted sweet potato with various toppings.
+Toast slices in a toaster or oven until lightly browned, then top with everything from lemony mashed avocado and sliced radishes, almond butter and chopped almonds, or even lox, red onion, and capers.

-- Homemade sweet potato fries recipe: Wash sweet potatoes, and slice lengthwise into halves, and then into 1-inch wedges.
+- Homemade oven sweet potato fries recipe: Wash sweet potatoes and slice lengthwise into halves, then again into 1-inch wedges.
 Toss with olive oil, salt, and pepper, and roast at 400°F for 15-20 minutes, or until golden brown and easily pierced with a fork.
 This can also be done with diced sweet potato for an easy addition to grain bowls or kale salad.

 - Easy sweet potato pie recipe: This cousin of pumpkin pie is popular in the American South, and features all the familiar notes of cinnamon and nutmeg, with a slightly firmer filling traditionally provided by garnet sweet potatoes.
-Boil 1 lb sweet potatoes whole, until soft, about 30 minutes.
+Boil 1 pound of whole sweet potatoes until soft, about 30 minutes.
 Let cool, and remove the skin.
-In a large bowl, mix the sweet potato with ½ cup unsalted butter at room temperature until well-combined; stir in 1 cup sugar, ½ cup milk, 2 eggs, ½ tsp ground nutmeg, ½ tsp ground cinnamon, and 1 tsp vanilla extract.
+In a large bowl, mix the sweet potato with ½ cup unsalted butter at room temperature until well-combined; stir in 1 cup sugar, ½ cup milk, 2 eggs, ½ teaspoon ground nutmeg, ½ teaspoon ground cinnamon, and 1 teaspoon vanilla extract.
 Beat until mixture is smooth and transfer to an unbaked 9-inch pie crust.
 Bake at 350°F for 50 minutes, until tester comes out clean.

 3 Easy Yam Recipes

-- Ube pancakes recipe: In a large bowl, combine 1 ¼ cup flour, 1 tsp baking soda, 2 tsp baking powder, 4 tbsp superfine sugar, and ½ tsp salt.
+- Ube pancakes recipe.
+In a large bowl, combine 1 ¼ cup flour, 1 teaspoon baking soda, 2 teaspoons baking powder, 4 tablespoons superfine sugar, and ½ teaspoon salt.
 Add 2 cups buttermilk and 1 beaten egg, and mix until well combined.
 Add 1 cup grated purple yam, and mix.
 Cook pancakes in a lightly oiled pan over medium heat for 3 minutes each side.

-- Simple, roasted white yams: Halve yams lengthwise and place cut side up on a baking sheet or in a roasting pan.
-Drizzle with olive oil, season with salt, pepper, and a fresh herb like thyme or rosemary, then roast at 400°F for 15-20 minutes, or until golden brown.
+- Simple, roasted white yams.
+Halve yams lengthwise and place cut side up on a baking sheet or in a roasting pan.
+Drizzle with olive oil, season with salt, pepper, and fresh herbs like thyme or rosemary, then roast at 400°F for 15-20 minutes, or until golden brown.

-- Battered yam fries recipe: Combine 1 cup all-purpose flour, 1 cup rice flour, and 2 tsp salt in a large bowl.
+- Battered yam fries recipe.
+Combine 1 cup all-purpose flour, 1 cup rice flour, and 2 teaspoons salt in a large bowl.
 Whisk in 2 cups club soda until batter comes to preferred consistency.
 Meanwhile, lightly cook yams in boiling water for 5-10 minutes, until just tender.
 Let cool and slice into wedges, then dredge in batter and fry in vegetable oil over medium-high heat until crispy and cooked through.
-Remove from pan, season with salt, and repeat with remaining yam.
+Remove from pan, season with salt, and repeat with remaining yams.